 Personally I’ll have to get used to high power draw from USB-C which can supply 5 volts at up to 3 amps.
 Audio circuits have momentary peaks when bass hits, so that will put current draw spikes through whatever is powering it, in this case, a motherboard.
 Just the idea of those kind of power draw surges coming from a motherboard or laptop… makes me uneasy.
 Hopefully we can trust the USB-C spec and manufacturers with the fault tolerances they’ve built in to protect these sensitive components.

-I’ll drop that link here for the Intel vs AMD video we mentioned at the start, and if you decide to grab this set or another Creative offering, please use our affiliate links as it helps support us here with no extra cost to you.
+I’ll drop that link here for the Intel vs AMD video we mentioned at the start, and if you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.
 Future updates on the Creative Pebble V2’s performance or issues we find over time will be added to this post.

 What speakers are you using right now?
 Is there a set you’ve got your eye on?
 And, if you find a good deal on Amazon or Ebay, let us and our readers know, that’d be great!
-Please do SUBSCRIBE for new content!
+Please take a second to hit Like, subscribe, and the bell!
 We check the comments, so if you have a question or if we missed something, please tell us down below.
-And we always like to hear -your- ideas for episodes, so let us know what you’d like to see reviewed.
+And we always like to hear your ideas for episodes.
 We’ll see you on the next.